opendocsg/slw-judgments-backfill/2009_SGCA_27/report.md

 **Introduction**

-1       This is an appeal by Yeow Chern Lean (the defendant in Suit No 136 of 2007/L and Suit No 137 of 2007/Q below) against the decision of the trial judge (“the Judge”) in _Neo Kok Eng v Yeow Chern Lean and another suit_ [2008] SGHC 151 (“GD”).
+1       This is an appeal by Yeow Chern Lean (the defendant in Suit No 136 of 2007/L and Suit No 137 of 2007/Q below) against the decision of the trial judge (“the Judge”) in _Neo Kok Eng v Yeow Chern Lean and another suit_ <span class="citation">[2008] SGHC 151</span> (“GD”).
 The two respondents in this case are Neo Kok Eng (the plaintiff in Suit No 136 of 2007/L) and Chip Hup Hup Kee Construction Pte Ltd (the plaintiff in Suit No 137 of 2007/Q).
 We shall refer to them as “Neo” and “the Company” respectively.

 **Background**